 Selected doctoral students may alternatively be appointed to a Research Assistantship.
 Research Assistants are funded by external grants and work with a principal investigator on a funded research project.
 Unlike Steinhardt Fellows, RAs agree to work 20 hours per week on an ongoing research project, typically with a team of faculty and other students.
-RAs receive funding that includes full tuition, fees (excluding late registration fees), student health insurance, a living stipend of $23,000 (paid biweekly), and summer pay.
+RAs receive funding that includes full tuition, fees (excluding late registration fees), student health insurance, a living stipend (paid biweekly), and summer pay.
 Steinhardt Fellows may become Research Assistants when Steinhardt faculty win funding for projects that require research assistance.
 If you become a Research Assistant you may not perform additional work assignments such as teaching or grading while you are an RA.

 Approximately 25% of new incoming students are appointed to Research Assistantships at the point of admission.